byeongsu-hong/aero/README.md

 Aero
 =======

 Sidechain framework used on Airbloc.

+## Design Principles

+ * Separation of Concerns : Avoid modifying the blockchain backend, and aim for being as layer.

 ## Glossaries